STAT545-UBC/STAT545-UBC-original-website/bit006_github-browsability-wins.md

 If you've got a directory full of web-friendly figures, such as PNGs, you can use [code like this](https://gist.github.com/jennybc/0239f65633e09df7e5f4) to generate a `README.md` for a quick DIY gallery, as Karl Broman has done with [his FruitSnacks](https://github.com/kbroman/FruitSnacks/blob/master/PhotoGallery.md).
 I have also used this device to share Keynote slides on GitHub (*mea culpa!*).
 Export them as PNGs images and throw 'em into a README gallery: slides on [file organization](https://github.com/Reproducible-Science-Curriculum/rr-organization1/tree/27883c8fc4cdd4dcc6a8232f1fe5c726e96708a0/slides/organization-slides) and some on [file naming](https://github.com/Reproducible-Science-Curriculum/rr-organization1/tree/27883c8fc4cdd4dcc6a8232f1fe5c726e96708a0/slides/naming-slides).

+#### Finding stuff

+OK these are pure GitHub tips but if you've made it this far, you're obviously a keener.

+  * Press `t` to activate [the file finder](https://github.com/blog/793-introducing-the-file-finder) whenever you're in a repo's file and directory view.
+AWESOME, especially when there are files tucked into lots of subdirectories.
+  * Press `y` to [get a permanent link](https://help.github.com/articles/getting-permanent-links-to-files/) when you're viewing a specific file.
+Watch what changes in the URL.
+This is important if you are about to *link* to a file or to specific lines.
+Otherwise your links will break easily in the future.
+If the file is deleted or renamed or if lines get inserted or deleted, your links will no longer point to what you intended.
+Use `y` to get links that include a specific commit in the URL.

 #### HTML

 If you have an HTML file in a GitHub repository, simply visiting the file shows the raw HTML.
 Boo.
 But if you preface the link with `http://htmlpreview.github.com/?`, you will see properly rendered HTML.
 Illustration: